SophieSchau/MRF_demo_ISMRM2022/README.md

 3. Reconstruct MRF (fast subspace basis reconstruction)
 4. Synthesize clinical contrasts

-Each step will be demonstrated in a Google Colab session, and documentation on how to run the equivalent Docker/Singularity containers on your own machine will be explained in the final section of the Jupyter notebook.
+Each step will be demonstrated in a Google Colab session, and documentation on how to run the equivalent Docker containers on your own machine will be explained in the final section of the Jupyter notebook.